quintonwall/dreamhouse-mobile-app/README.md

-# DreamHouse Mobile App
+## DreamHouse Mobile App

+Visit the DreamHouse application [microsite](http://dreamhouse-site.herokuapp.com/) for more information.

+### Install the Salesesforce Back-end

+Follow [these instructions](http://dreamhouse-site.herokuapp.com/installation/) to install the Salesforce back-end.

-## Install the Application
+### Install the Application

 1. Install the latest version of Cordova and Ionic 2 beta:
     ```